Grantee Communications Toolkit

 - NEH grants typically go to cultural institutions, such as museums, archives, libraries, colleges, universities, public television, and radio stations, and to individual scholars.

-- Seven thousand books, 16 of which have won Pulitzer Prizes, and 20 of which have received the Bancroft Prize.
+- Eight thousand books, 17 of which have won Pulitzer Prizes, and 19 of which have received the Bancroft Prize

 - The Civil War, the landmark documentary by Ken Burns viewed by 38 million Americans.

-* If you need addition, information about the grant you were awarded, you can find that information on the grants page here.
+If you need additional information about the grant you were awarded, you can find it on the grants page here.

-NEH frequently posts about new grant opportunities and NEH grantee achievements on our social media platforms.
-So be sure to follow us!
+NEH frequently posts about new grant opportunities and NEH grantee achievements on our social media platforms, including Twitter, Facebook, Instagram, Youtube, Snapchat, and Medium.
+Our handle is always @NEHgov.
+We also send a number of email newsletters to which you can subscribe.